-Office equipment 3 years Equipment related to E&E activities 2 to 10 years
+Equipment related to R&D activities 2 to 10 years

-Depreciation of property and equipment, if related to exploration activities, is expensed consistently with the policy for E&E expenses.
-For those which are not related to E&E activities, depreciation expense is recognized directly in the statement of (loss) income.
+Depreciation of property, plant and equipment, if related to exploration activities, is expensed consistently with the policy for E&E expenses.
+Depreciation of property and equipment, if related to research activities, is expensed consistently with the policy for R&D expenses.
+For those which are not related to E&E or R activities, depreciation expense is recognized directly in the statement of (loss) income.